 Windows servers require an SSH server to be installed to allow secure remote login, secure file transfers, and automated remote command execution.
 There are several SSH server implementations available.

-Tectia SSH from SSH Communications Security is the leading Windows SSH server implementation.
+Tectia SSH is the leading Windows SSH server implementation.
 Other implementations are available from companies such as Bitvise, and community project teams such as FileZilla (for file transfers only).
 Microsoft has announced their plan of making a port of OpenSSH available in Windows.
 SSH is used in practically all corporate networks for securing remote management, file transfers, and automated tasks.

 The announcement of the upcoming OpenSSH support for Windows PowerShell was given in mid 2015, and the target date for software availability was in mid 2016.
 See Microsoft blog for details: OpenSSH support announcement and Windows Support Announcement.